Close

 Depression

 You can also claim compensation for depression as part of your non-economic damages.
-Depression is when a person loses interest in activities they used to enjoy, has trouble sleeping and concentrating, or experiences feelings of guilt, hopelessness, and worthlessness.
+Common signs of depression after catastrophic accidents include victims losing interest in activities they used to enjoy, having trouble sleeping and concentrating, or experiencing feelings of guilt, hopelessness, and worthlessness.
 These feelings are natural and perfectly normal for a victim to feel after suffering a personal injury.
-Depression is an emotional response to an event that significantly alters the course of one’s life and is common when there is the wrongful death of a loved one or a serious injury that prevents you from living the life you did before getting injured.
+Depression is an emotional response to an event that significantly alters the course of one’s life and is common when there is the wrongful death of a loved one or a debilitating injury that prevents you from living the life you did before getting hurt.

 Anxiety